Skip to main content

 • Capacitor apps (via the WebView)

-• Any JS environment with WebSocket and Web Audio support
+• Any JS environment with WebSocket support (voice conversations additionally require Web Audio or a custom audio implementation)

 import { createStellarClient } from "@stellar-ai/agent-sdk";